265: The CFG Language

 y)6

-While the scoping rule of return variables is based on the post-dominance relation, the scoping rule for loop variables is based on the dominance relation: A CFG term is in the scope of a loop variable if definitions of this loop variable dominate the CFG term, that is if all possible control flow paths starting at the entry of the whole CFG and ending at the CFG block pass through a definition of the loop variable, which happens along an edge exiting a do CFG term.
+While the scoping rule for definitions made by both return forms is based on the post-dominance relation, the scoping rule for definitions made on forward edges is based on the dominance relation: A CFG term is in the scope of a CFG variable if definitions of this variable dominate the CFG term, that is if all possible control flow paths starting at the entry of the whole CFG and ending at the CFG block pass through a definition of the variable, which happens along an edge exiting a branch CFG term.
+Such a binding remains in the CFG state during backward flow until the CFG term called with that binding returns.
+A CFG term corresponding to a target of a defer CFG term is called with the CFG state returned by the last CFG term unchanged.
+The target's formals are ordinary Scheme variables, lexically scoped over that target CFG term; they are not bindings in the CFG state.

-In the following example, the definitions of the loop variable x do not dominate the expression (+ x 3):
+In the following example, the definitions of the CFG variable x do not dominate the expression (+ x 3):

 (let ([x 1] [y 2])